 How do I apply to be a delegate?

-First NAFAC must make contact with your individual school in December.
+First NAFAC must make contact with your individual school in early 2015.
 Once your school commits, it then decides internally how to select a delegate.
 That person's name is then forwarded to NAFAC, who makes the final decision regarding delegate selection.
 If you have any questions, please contact us.

 Will I be able to connect to the internet during NAFAC?

 Yes, the hotel (including hotel bar, restaurant, and lobby) have free wireless internet.
 Though the Naval Academy does not support a wireless network due to security concerns, the conference is working to secure hotspots in the round-table rooms.

 I am driving to the conference.
 Where should I park my car?

 There is a public garage connected to the hotel property.
 You may leave your car there for the duration of the conference for a fee.
 Unfortunately, you cannot drive onto the Naval Academy grounds, but transportation will be provided for all delegates for the duration of the conference.

 When will I find out what roundtable I am in?